AgnieszkaJezierska/one-page-website-portfolio/README.md

 ## Description
-It is my small project where I am still trying to learn create websites and also I want to present myself to others.
-You can get me know, see what I already know and contact me if you wish.
+It's my tiny project where I am still learning how to create websites and at the same time I want to present myself to others.
+Typical move for a novice ;) You can get me know, see what I already know and contact me if you wish.
 This website will be like a business card, so I will probably update it all the time.
 Never ending-story which motivates me when it grows.

 ## General Information
 - presenting myself,